 A7.
 Understand the Role of Atmospheric Deposition as a Source to the Spokane River from global, regional, and local sources.

 Problem Statement: The Department of Ecology conducted a literature search identifying the potential for atmospheric deposition of PCB to the watershed.
 Environmental studies in the watershed have also shown correlations with snow, rainfall, stormwater, and seasonal relationships.
-These sources (global, regional, and local) are not well understood. better understanding of the quantity and composition of atmospheric PCB deposition.
+These sources (global, regional, and local) are not well understood.
+In 2016-2017 the Ecology’s Environmental Assessment Program initiated an atmospheric deposition study in order to gain a better understanding of the quantity and composition of atmospheric PCB deposition.

 Partner Organizations:

 Department of Ecology